amplication/docs/docs/welcome.md

 - [Code Generation](/getting-started/view-generated-code/)
 - [Deploy](/how-to/custom-code/) & Publish

-Also, developers can utilize their skills to [customize the generated application](/how-to/custom-code/) afterwards.
+In addition, developers can utilize their skills to [customize the generated application](/how-to/custom-code/) afterwards.

 ## Which tutorial is right for you?